michaeltom/BluetoothHelper/README.md

 # BluetoothHelper
 Bluetooth Debug Tools for Android

 According to Android SDK Bluetooth Connectivity.
-I create this BluetoothHelper Tools for Debug Bluetooth Connection with other device.
+I code this BluetoothHelper Tools for Debug Bluetooth Connection with other device.

 It's a Eclipse project not suit for Android Studio.

-It's just for test, if have some bugs please send mail to tangpan09@gmail.com
+It's just for test, if have any bugs please send mail to tangpan09@gmail.com

 Have fun